-Bitcoin has become more widely traded as of 2017, and both short term traders and long-term investors are looking to participate in this exciting market.
+Bitcoin has become more widely traded recently, and both short term traders and long-term investors are looking to participate in this exciting market.
 The price of bitcoin fluctuates on a daily basis, and can see some significant price volatility.
 Prices can be affected by numerous influences.
 Some of the possible drivers of price include: further acceptance, more exchanges opening, regulations, weakening paper currency values, inflation and more.

 Charts can be a very useful tool for those looking to trade or invest in Bitcoin.
 Prices are available on numerous time frames, from as little as a minute to monthly or yearly charts.
 Short term traders may use shorter-term charts to try to profit from buying and selling of Bitcoin.
 Long-term investors may use charts to try to identify areas f support and resistance.
 When the market declines into support levels, investors may see that as a solid buying opportunity and look to buy Bitcoin on dips.

 Charts can also be useful for spotting tradable technical patterns as well as potentially overbought or oversold conditions.